 My three favourite colours are Green, brown and pink.
 I equally love beige, yellow and blue.
 And so on.

 My middle name is Regina which was my mums middle name and her mums middle name and so on for generations back.
 Our youngest son Reggie was named Reginald because I have no daughters.

 As a Child

 I was born and raised in a coastal city in Swedish Lapland where It was almost always winter, yet the summers lasted forever.
 In the mid nineties I moved to London.

 Our swimming teacher was called Rickard, he wore white clogs, the leather of the shoes were woven into an intricate pattern.
 He looked very tall to us down there in the water looking up at him standing at the poolside.
 When I was sixteen he became my PE teacher, I didn’t tell him that I had thought he’d looked like Magnum PI when I was 7.
 I think he got signed off for stress, because after only a few lessons we got another PE teacher.

 *I learnt to swim in the same swimming pool where the film ‘Let the right one in’ was filmed.

 As an Adult

 I moved to London by boat, brought a suitcase full of clothes, a bag of records and my cello.
 Everyone in London was crazier than me.
 Except the ones who weren’t.
 Once I worked in a call centre phoning people randomly and asking them questions such as; Did you watch telly last night?
 Oh you did, did you?
 Would you, by any chance have seen an advert about chocolate at 8.02 pm?
 You did?
 Can you remember what brand that was?
 Would you consider trying that bar of chocolate?
 And so on….Sometimes a phone conversation would last forever.
-If people hung up before a certain point I wouldn’t get a gold star.
+If people hung up before a certain point you wouldn’t get a gold star.
 If we got 10 gold stars we’d get a bonus.
 I quit the job and started working in a night club.
 I soon quit that job too.
 Both jobs were in Archway.